nvieira-valdesharnais-mcgill/PESTO_pipeline/README.md

 astropy: http://docs.astropy.org/en/stable/install.html

 pyraf: http://www.stsci.edu/institute/software_hardware/pyraf (Installing this correctly can be very difficult.
 Follow instructions carefully to download via AstroConda).
+If you have access to the irulan server of McGill University, iraf will already be installed.
+If your institution has a server dedicated to physics/astrophysics, it will probably already have iraf as well.

 astrometry.net: http://astrometry.net/doc/readme.html#installing